GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythNotes.md

 The Who: Getting in Tune?
 Who are You Signals?
 https://www.youtube.com/watch?v=W6-3rnD7FSc

-Tuning the Radio Shack and finding Carol.
+Tuning the Radio Shack and finding Carol's out-of-bands English video VHS media.